amperka/ino/README.rst

       declared in this scope.
     * Fix #105: Search for `avrdude.conf` in `/etc/avrdude` to be compatible with
       Fedora.
+    * Fix #99: Check for an existing project before building or creating directories
+    * Fix #93, #57, #8: Custom compile and link flags can be passed as `ino build` arguments

 0.3.5
     * Fix #62: Include `MIT-LICENSE.txt` in the tarball.